LaserAkkadian

 LaserAkkadian for Macintosh

 LaserAkkadian for Macintosh features two input systems coordinated with the ten Akkadian fonts.
-In Microsoft® Word (versions 2001, X, and 2004) these input methods allow the complete set of signs to be typed without changing fonts.
+In Microsoft® Word (versions 2001 or higher) these input methods allow the complete set of signs to be typed without changing fonts.
 Select an AutoText value for either the basic reading of each sign or its sign number.
 The Akkadian signs may also be selected directly from the font menu of any word processor.
 This instantly transforms your keyboard to Akkadian.

 LaserAkkadian includes a User's Manual with the complete list of input key positions either by font or by AutoText input code.